openetdev/usageAggregator/README.md

 ## getAggregatedUsage

-Returns a list of total usages per day, for all days that had any usage for the given subscriber
+Returns a list of total usages per day (aggregated, one entry per day), for all days that had any usage for the given subscriber.

 Consists of a POST request, passing a JSON payload: